marshallward/optiflop/doc/microbench.rst

 a `roofline performance model`_.
 Roofline models relate model performance, typically FLOPs per second, to the memory bandwidth required for the calculation, or the *arithmetic intensity*.
-The arithmetic intensity is typically defined as number of FLOPS that can be performed per bytes transferred from memory (usually DRAM).
+The arithmetic intensity is typically defined as number of FLOPs that can be performed per bytes transferred from memory (usually DRAM).

 An example roofline diagram for a single CPU core on Raijin, as produced by the